mkollaro/destroystack/README.md

 ## Running the tested system inside OpenStack VMs

+TODO: write script similar to demo and Heat template, that will do all this automagically

 If you have a production instance of OpenStack where you can manage VMs, you can install OpenStack on them (therefore, run OpenStack inside OpenStack).
 You will give the tests access to the meta OpenStack API and IDs of the VMs, so that it can snapshot them between tests.
 First, create 3 VMs and either use the ephemeral flavor or add a cinder disk.
-(I will hopefully provide a Heat template and a script to do all this later).

     $ cd destroystack
     $ cp etc/config.json.openstack.sample etc/config.json